 How To Use Essential Oils During Pregnancy

 When considering using prenatal essential oils, it’s generally agreed upon that you should avoid the use of any essential oils during your first trimester.
+It is also important to pay attention to what brands of essential oils you buy as many are not suitable to be taken internally.
+Young Living and DoTerra are a couple popular and reputable brands that can be used internally.
 After the first trimester, here are the general guidelines for which oils to avoid and which are considered safe for prenatal use:

 AVOID the following oils when pregnant: